 Size: 16.5 x 10.5 inches | Material: Multiple materials | Placement: Countertop

 No size or material options

 With a neutral wood color and just enough grain to add interest, this wide knife holder will blend in well with any kitchen style.
-At 16 inches long, it has plenty of space for your favorite chef’s knives, utility knives, and more, but is still small enough to hang above your countertop.
-It can hold up to five knives or tools; and gives you enough clearance from the wall to prevent you from injuring your hands when grabbing one.
+At almost 16 inches long, it has plenty of space for your favorite chef’s knives, utility knives, and more, but it's still small enough to hang above your countertop.
+It can hold up to five knives or tools and gives you enough clearance from the wall to prevent you from injuring your hands when grabbing one.

 Best Budget: Ouddy 16-Inch Magnetic Knife Holder

 Easy to clean

 At 16 inches long with a sleek stainless steel finish and a very affordable price, what’s not to love?
 This comes with all the mounting hardware required for screwed-in mounting, with instructions easily available on the website.
 The stainless steel surface is easy to keep clean and holds knives securely.

 Because this mounts with a magnet, it can be attached to a refrigerator or other metal surface.
 How well it holds depends on how magnetic the surface is—some refrigerators offer a tight hold, while others might slip a bit.
 This can also be used in the office or garage to hang scissors, screwdrivers, and other tools.